 While I am an orthopedic-specialist, I know that for many, muscles and joints are just the surface-level issues.
-I have extensive manual therapy training and believe treating my patients as whole beings with interconnected systems.
+I have extensive manual therapy and Postural Restoration Institute (PRI) training and believe treating my patients as whole beings with interconnected systems.
 I blend manual therapy techniques to help you feel better today and neuromuscular techniques to help keep you feeling better tomorrow.

 TRISH GALLANT, PT, DPT, OCS